The distribution of the maximum number of common neighbors in the random graph: Proof of Theorem

 From~(\ref{event_probability}), we get

-The proof of the remaining inequality is close to the proof of Janson's inequality proposed by Boppona and Spencer~\cite{BopponaSpencer}.
+The proof of the remaining inequality is close to the proof of Janson's inequality proposed by Boppona and Spencer~\cite{BopponaSpencer} (as well as to the proof of Suen's inequality proposed by Spencer~\cite{SpencerSuen}).
 However, it is harder since we need to overcome two difficulties.
 First, any two of $B$'s are not independent and, second, even after getting through the first barrier, we can not apply here the FKG inequality directly.

 Let us consider an arbitrary ordering $\tilde B_1,\ldots,\tilde B_{n\choose k}$ of the events $\tilde B_U$.
 Then